-× ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2010

-\mathbf{or}

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number: 001-32136

-Arbor Realty Trust, Inc.

-(Exact name of registrant as specified in its charter)

-Maryland20-0057959(State or other jurisdiction

-of incorporation)(I.R.S.
-Employer

-Identification No.)

-333 Earle Ovington Boulevard,

-Suite 900 11553 Uniondale, NY (Zip Code)

-(Address of principal executive offices)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class Name of Each Exchange on Which Registered

-Common stock, par value \$0.01 per share The New York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗷 filing requirements for the past 90 days.
-Yes \blacksquare No \square Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes □ No □ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the registrant's knowledge, in the definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer \square Accelerated filer \boxtimes Non-accelerated filer ☐ (Do not check if a smaller reporting company) Smaller reporting company □ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes The aggregate market value of the registrant's common stock, all of which is voting, held by non-affiliates of the registrant as of June 30, 2010 (computed based on the closing price on such date as reported on the NYSE) was \$90.2 million.
-As of March 4, 2011, the registrant had 24,776,213 shares of common stock outstanding (excluding 980,597 shares held in treasury).
-DOCUMENTS INCORPORATED BY REFERENCE Portions of the definitive proxy statement for the registrant's 2011 Annual Meeting of Stockholders (the "2011 Proxy Statement"), to be filed within 120 days after the end of the registrant's fiscal year ended December 31, 2010, are incorporated by reference into Part III of this Annual Report on Form 10-K.
+ANNUAL REPORT PURSUANT SECURITIES EXCHANGE ACT TO SECTION 13 OR 15(d) OF THE OF 1934 ended December 31, 2010 • or ☐ TRANSITION REPORT PURSUA SECURITIES EXCHANGE ACT ANT TO SECTION 13 OR 15(d) OF THE OF 1934 For the transition p eriod from to Commission 1 file number: 001-32136 Arbor Rea alty Trust, Inc. rant as specified in its charter) Maryland 20-0057959 (State or other jurisdiction (I.R.S.
+Employer of incorporation) Identification No.) 333 Earle Ovington Boulevard, Suite 900 Uniondale, NY 11553 (Address of principal executive offices) (Zip Code) 6) 506-4200 e number, including area code) suant to Section 12(b) of the Act: Title of Each Class Name of Each Exchange on Which Registered Common stock, par value \$0.01 per share The New York Stock Exchange Securities registered pursua nt to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-kn Act.
+Yes $\hfill \square$ No \boxtimes own seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ⊠ ired to file reports pursuant to Section 13 or Section 15(d) of the the Securities Exchange Act of 1934 during the proceedi has filed all reports required to be filed by Section 13 or 15(d) of 12 months (or for such shorter period that the registrant was o such filing requirements for the past 90 days.
+Yes \boxtimes No \square submitted electronically and posted on its corporate Website, if d and posted pursuant to Rule 405 of Regulation S-T during the e registrant was required to submit and post such Form 10-K or any amendment to this Form 10-K. large accelerated filer, an accelerated filer, a non-accelerated s of "large accelerated filer," "accelerated filer" and "smaller Large accelerated filer \square Accelerated filer \boxtimes Non-accelerated filer \square Smaller reporting company \square smaller reporting company) Indicate by check mark whether the registrant is a sAct).
+Yes \square No \boxtimes shell company (as defined in Rule 12b-2 of the Exchange shares held in treasury).

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗷

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the proceeding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such
+DOCUMENTS INCORPORATED BY REFERENCE

+DOCUMENTS INCORTORATED BY REFERENCE

+The aggregate market value of the registrant's common stock, all of which is voting, held by non-affiliates of the registrant as of June 30, 2010 (computed based on the closing price on such date as reported on the NYSE) was \$90.2 million.
+As of March 4, 2011, the registrant had 24,776,213 shares of common stock outstanding (excluding 980,597

+Portions of the definitive proxy statement for the registrant's 2011 Annual Meeting of Stockholders (the "2011 Proxy Statement"), to be filed within 120 days after the end of the registrant's fiscal year ended December 31, 2010, are incorporated by reference into Part III of this Annual Report on Form 10-K.